Barcelona sign Sao Paulo wonderkid Gustavo Maia & insert €300m release clause | Goal.com

 Maia has completed a move to Barca for a fee of €4.5 million, while committing his future to the club through to 2025.

+"The Brazilian has signed a contract through to June 30, 2025, with a buyout clause of 300 million euros.
+The total cost of the operation is 4.5 million euros.

+"Gustavo Maia is 19 years old and joined Sao Paulo at the age of 14.
+After three trials with the club, he was brought into their academy, and since then has scored goals and won seven trophies at all levels.
+His best season in front of goal was in 2018, when he scored 30 times in 36 games.

-"International U16 and U17 with Brazil, he is a fast and vertical winger who usually plays on the left-wing although he is right-handed.
+"An international for Brazil at Under-16 and Under-17 level, he is a fast forward who usually plays on the left side - even though he is right footed.

-"He plays for the Sao Paulo subsidiary although he has already been called up with the first team.
-He has good dribbling, both static and running, and a strong shot that makes him very dangerous.

-"In total, Maia won seven titles for the lower teams from São Paulo and had his best season in 2018, when he managed to score 30 goals in 36 games played.
+"He continued to make appearances for Sao Paulo's second team, even when called up to the senior squad.
+A strong dribbler, with a powerful shot, he was a standout in the Copa Junior tournament.

 Maia began training with Fernando Diniz's squad at Arena Corinthians this year after impressing in the Sao Paulo Youth Cup, but he leaves the club without a single senior appearance to his name.